 A Nashville Department of Transportation truck applies salt brine to a roadway Thursday, Jan.
 22, 2026, in Nashville, Tenn. ahead of a winter storm expected to hit the state over the weekend.
 (AP Photo/George Walker IV)

-Ice and snow could begin falling later Friday in Texas and Oklahoma.
-The storm was expected to slide into the South with freezing rain and sleet.
-Then it will move into the Northeast, dumping about a foot (30 centimeters) of snow from Washington, D.C., through New York and Boston, the National Weather Service predicted.
+After sliding into the South, the storm was expected to move into the Northeast, dumping about a foot (30 centimeters) of snow from Washington through New York and Boston, the National Weather Service predicted.

-Arctic air that spilled down from Canada prompted Chicago Public Schools and others in the Midwest to cancel classes Friday.
-With wind chills predicted to be as low as minus 40 degrees Fahrenheit (minus 40 Celsius) frostbite could set in within 10 minutes, making it too dangerous to walk to school or wait for the bus.
+Frigid air that spilled down from Canada prompted the cancellations of classes at schools throughout the Midwest.
+Wind chills as low as minus 40 degrees Fahrenheit (minus 40 Celsius) meant that frostbite could set in within 10 minutes, making it too dangerous to walk to school or wait for the bus.

-In Bismarck, North Dakota, where the wind chill was minus 41 Fahrenheit (minus 41 Celsius) on Friday morning, Colin Cross cleaned out an empty unit for the apartment complex where he works.
+In Bismarck, North Dakota, where the wind chill was minus 41 (minus 41 Celsius), Colin Cross cleaned out an empty unit for the apartment complex where he works.

-“I’ve been here a while and my brain stopped working,” said Cross, bundled up in long johns, two long-sleeved shirts, a jacket, hat, hood, gloves and boots.
+“I’ve been here awhile and my brain stopped working,” said Cross, bundled up in long johns, two long-sleeve shirts, a jacket, hat, hood, gloves and boots.

-Ice, snow and sleet will start later Friday in places like Oklahoma, where Department of Transportation workers pretreated roads with salt brine.
-The Highway Patrol canceled days off for troopers and was partnering with the National Guard to send teams out to help stranded drivers.
+In Oklahoma, Department of Transportation workers treated roads with salt brine, the Highway Patrol canceled troopers' days off and National Guard units were activated to help stranded drivers.

 In at least 11 Southern states from Texas to Virginia, a majority of homes are heated by electricity, according to the U.S. Census Bureau.